 entry continues below ↓

-Abrasive cleansers and pads will scratch the enamel and can strip it right off the metal if applied with too much “elbow
+Abrasive cleansers and pads may scratch the enamel and some can strip it right off the metal if applied with too much “elbow

 grease.”
 Instead, use hand dishwashing liquid or liquid household cleaner applied to a